A helmet is arguably the most essential piece of equipment your player wears. After all, it protects their most important organ ... the brain.

 Bauer 2100 - $35

-Surprisingly the True Dynamic 9 Pro which employs the Multi-directional Impact Protection System or MIPS and was touted several years back as being the latest innovation in head protection scored only 3 stars.
+Surprisingly, the True Dynamic 9 Pro, which employs the Multi-directional Impact Protection System or MIPS and was touted several years back as the latest head protection innovation, scored only three stars.

-As you think about selecting a helmet I would take into consideration the level of play your child's in and also the level of contact (full check vs, non-check).
+As you think about selecting a helmet, I would consider the level of play your child's in and the level of contact (full check vs. non-check).
 I would also account for where they are in their growth cycle.
-While you want to make sure your child has the best protection possible the last thing you want to do is to is be buying a new helmet every year.
+While you want to ensure your child has the best protection possible, buying a new helmet every year is the last thing you want to do.

-But clearly, for the younger player where the contact is more minimal, there are plenty of helmets that scored well and offer mid to lower price points like the Warrior Krown, the Bauer RE-AKT75, and the Bauer 2100.
-Looking at a playing timeline I would probably start on the bottom of the list and move up as players got older, faster, and stronger.
+Clearly, for the younger player, where the contact is more minimal, plenty of helmets scored well and offer mid to lower price points like the Warrior Krown, the Bauer RE-AKT75, and the Bauer 2100.
+Looking at a playing timeline, I would probably start on the bottom of the list and move up as players got older, faster, and stronger.
 For example, personally, I would probably approach it like this: